-Sabbatical leave may be granted at the discretion of the administration in order to enable appointed personnel to make advances in their profession, to remain effective in their current positions, or to render the greatest possible service to the University of Arizona.
+In accordance with university policies, sabbatical leave may be granted at the discretion of the administration in order to enable appointed personnel to make advances in their profession, to remain effective in their current positions, or to render the greatest possible service to the University of Arizona.

 The University Handbook for Appointed Personnel 8.03.02 explains the university’s sabbatical policy in detail.
 It specifies that sabbatical leaves may only be granted to appointed personnel who have served on full-time continuous fiscal or academic year appointments at the university for a period of not less than six years.
 Only individuals with tenure or continuing status are eligible for sabbatical leave.
 Leaves of absence without pay totaling no more than one year may be counted toward a sabbatical leave.
 Time served in excess of six years may not be accumulated toward future sabbaticals.
 Please see the College of Humanities Timetable for Sabbatical Leave as a reference for determining eligibility.